top of page

 If you are planning an event at the Medieval Center, if you are part of a group on a guided tour, or if you have another special occasion to celebrate, it is possible to book a private trebuchet shot.

-For more information, please contact us.
+For more information, see here.

 bottom of page